-The trademark owner is entitled to request provisional injunctions before the filing of the infringement claim, or at any time during the prosecution thereto against infringers.
-The authority of the IMPI is quite broad and discretionary as it, among others, can order an alleged infringer to stop or cease from performing their infringing activities.
-It can also impose that products are withdrawn from the marketplace, and conduct seizures.
-The proceeding is inaudita altera pars with no formal hearing as it is followed in writing.
-The trademark owner, as the party moving for the application of preliminary measures, is required to file an infringement claim within a term of 20 business days after the measures are duly notified to the alleged infringer.
+The trade mark owner is entitled to request provisional injunctions before the filing of the infringement claim, or at any time during the prosecution thereof against infringers.
+The authority of the IMPI is quite broad and discretionary as it, among others, can order alleged infringers to cease performing their infringing activities.
+It can also impose the withdrawal of products from the marketplace, and conduct seizures.
+The proceeding is inaudita altera pars with no formal hearing, as it is followed in writing.
+The trade mark owner, as the party moving for the application of preliminary measures, is required to file an infringement claim within a term of 20 business days after the measures are duly notified to the alleged infringer.
 Likewise, preliminary injunctions are confirmed and become a permanent injunction only once the infringement action is resolved.